 purchased mats will be delivered to the classroom.
-State Licensing regulations for storage, disinfecting, and fire safety require the use of this specific rest mat, and that mats be must replaced if they become torn.
+Child Care Licensing regulations for storage, disinfecting, and fire safety require the use of this specific type of rest mat, and that mats be must replaced if they become torn.
 Please do not send roll up mats, cloth mats, or sleeping bags as they are not allowed at school.